tomkren/pikater/docs/technical/database/Database-documentation.md

 Choice between HSQLDB and PostgreSQL was mainly based on their approach to binary objects.
 Current DBMSs support storing byte array in the fields of database records.
 These byte arrays are ideal place to store files.
 The only problem - in the way of effectiveness rather than availability - can cause the access to these byte arrays.
 PostgreSQL uses its own way to access particular byte arrays, that supports copying from and to the database with streams.
 Using HSQLDB we have to use setters and getters to access these records, that work with standard Java class java.lang.Object.
 Considering the fact, that we are planning operations with larger files, we made decision in favour of PostgreSQL.
-Moreover - but a bit subjective point of view -, PostgreSQL is more widely used, that theoretically can mean better availability of information for it and thus more simple solution of problems.
+Moreover, from a bit subjective point of view, PostgreSQL is more widely used, that theoretically can mean better availability of information for it and thus more simple solution of problems.